Saunders-Roe SR.53: Operational history

 In October 1951, Saunders-Roe obtained facilities at RAF Hurn, Dorset, to support the site's use as a base for test flights of the SR.53.
 This measure had been necessitated by a lack of suitable airfields on the Isle of Wight, where the company was based and typically conducted development from.
-To this end, the firm constructed a HTP storage faculty at the Hurn site; specialised radio aids were also installed and initially tested using a specially-modified Gloster Meteor which had been lent by the Ministry of Supply.
+To this end, the firm constructed a HTP storage facility at the Hurn site; specialised radio aids were also installed and initially tested using a specially-modified Gloster Meteor which had been lent by the Ministry of Supply.
 This setup would ultimately remain unused as flying trials were centered at RAF Boscombe Down instead.

 On 28 June 1956, the completed first prototype, XD145, was dispatched for assembly by the Aeroplane and Armament Experimental Establishment at RAF Boscombe Down.
 On 16 January 1957, the first installed ground run of its Spectre engine was performed; on 16 April 1957, this was followed by the first installed ground run of its Viper engine.
 On 9 May 1957, XD145 conducted the type's first ground taxiing trial.

 On 16 May 1957, Squadron Leader John Booth DFC was at the controls of XD145 for the first test flight, following up with the maiden flight of the second prototype XD151, on 6 December 1957.
 Test results indicated "...an extremely docile and exceedingly pleasant aircraft to fly, with very well harmonized controls".
 Both prototypes flew a total of 56 test flights, with Mach 1.33 speeds being obtained.

 While testing at RAE Boscombe Down, XD151 crashed on 5 June 1958 during an aborted takeoff on its 12th flight.
 Running off the runway, the aircraft struck a concrete approach light, exploding on impact and killing its pilot, Squadron Leader Booth.
 The remaining prototype continued to fly with Lt Cdr Peter Lamb taking over the flight test programme.